awsdocs/aws-batch-user-guide/doc_source/compute-environment-template.md

 ```

 **Note**
-You can generate the above task definition template with the following AWS CLI command\.
+You can generate the above compute environment template with the following AWS CLI command\.

 ```
 $ aws batch create-compute-environment --generate-cli-skeleton